gracelang/language/spec.md

 `max(a, b)` have different canonical names and are therefore treated as distinct methods.
 In other words, Grace allows "overloading by arity" (although it does _not_ allow overloading by type).

+### Method parameters

+Depending on their syntatic form, method declarations may include one or more paramter lists.
+Inside method bodies, method paramters are treated as **'def'**ss: they may not be reassigned.
+Method parameters may optionally be annotated with types: the corresponding arguments will be checked against those types, either at before execution, or just before the method body is executed.

 ### Type Parameters